How to create a multi-site Django application using Mirrors#

-Start with the original, the application from which the mirrors will be created.
-The mirrors will share the codebase, database and media storage of the original, but will run as wholly independent Docker instances.
+Start with the original, the application from which the Divio mirrors will be created.
+Divio mirrors share the codebase of the original, but run as wholly independent Docker container.
+To learn more, refer to Divio Mirrors.

 Ensure that both Test and Live servers have been successfully deployed.